b3rnhard/penelope/README.md

-  --sort-by-headword    sort by headword (default: False) --sort-ignore-case    ignore case when sorting (default: False) --sort-reverse        reverse the sort order (default: False)
+  --sort-by-headword    sort by headword (default: False) --sort-ignore-case    ignore case when sorting (default: False) --sort-reverse        reverse the sort order (default: False) --transform-headword  use the specified transform function for all headwords.
+                        Only implemented for the kobo output.

 examples: